RockLib/RockLib.Logging/docs/GettingStarted.md

 ---

-Start the app.
+## Start the app

 It should output something similar to the following to console:

 ```
 [2020-07-17T15:33:58.9262051Z] Info Log: Starting service...
 ```

 ---

+## Stop the app

 After hitting `<ctrl> + c`, it should output this, then exit: